So you’ve convinced your tweens to take a holiday with you. Go you!

 Ocean Therapy.

-Hit the waves in Robe with Charlie’s Surf School’s learn to surf lessons, held every day in summer.
+Hit the waves in Robe with Charlie’s Surf School’s learn-to-surf lessons, held every day in summer, or head to Beachport and catch some waves with Flow State Surf School for a fun and memorable experience.

 Not only do they supply all the gear, including wetsuits, they’ll also leave your grommets beaming from ear to ear after hanging ten with the best in the business.